Kevin Pillar Player Props: Braves vs. Astros

-On Saturday, Kevin Pillar (on the back of going 0-for-3) and the Atlanta Braves face the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 7:20 PM ET.
+On Sunday, Kevin Pillar (on the back of going 0-for-3) and the Atlanta Braves face the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Astros.
+In his most recent game he had a hitless showing (0-for-3) against the Astros.

 Kevin Pillar Game Info & Props vs. the Astros